 Nowhere is the postmortem of troubled digital partnerships more evident than in Agile software development projects.
 Applied correctly, Agile can be an effective and game-changing collaborative tool to build applications quickly and deliver real business value.
 However, it’s not uncommon for partners to quickly assemble software that doesn’t fully align with business goals or fails to achieve a desired impact.

 This is one of the reasons I wrote Transforming While Performing: to address how companies and executives can better understand the full implications of digital pursuits and devise a digital strategy to get the most out of these endeavors.

 Before embarking on a digital initiative, it’s important to develop specific and mutually agreed-upon business metrics and goals.
 Doing so helps align companies and their respective partners.
 Additionally, I’ve identified three strategies to ensure companies maximize their digital efforts, investments and experience:

 In today’s fast-moving digital marketplace, companies don’t have the luxury of time.
 Businesses must incorporate new products and technologies swiftly and in parallel with ongoing commercial activities.
 No company wants to hit the pause button on revenue-generating services or products.

 This represents the real opportunity with digital: transform your business for tomorrow without stopping your business from performing today.
 I’m willing to bet $2 trillion that you like the sound of that.

+Part 2 of the series looks at the need to connect the design and engineering teams to achieve business outcomes.
+Part 3 discusses the importance of "learning to fail" as an essential ingredient of innovation.
 To learn more about engineering your digital strategy for business success, read our latest whitepaper on Outcome Engineering 101.